 Learn about mass transportation through tactile exploration!
 Most objects at the Museum, including the train cars, can be touched.

-The Museum is quietest between 1-4 pm, Monday-Friday.
+The Museum is quietest between 1-4 pm, Tuesday-Friday.
 Please note that weekends and holidays can be very crowded.
 A quiet room is offered during our Special Day for Special Kids program.

 Prepare for your trip by reviewing our social narrative for an independent visit to the Transit Museum.